 - 1. Record your name and nationality and the name and nationality of your ship, as on the Haul Summary Form and the Species Composition Form. - 2.
 Record the date.
 This should be the same date as on the Haul Summary Form for the haul number.
 Start each day's measurements on a new side of the two sided form.
 Use both sides of the page. - 3.
 Record the scientific name and the associated species code from the same code list as used for the Species Composition Form. - 4.
 Record the haul number in columns 17-19.
-All length frequency data must have a haul number assigned to it. - 5.
-Record lengths of pollock or salmon by sex.
+All length frequency data must have a haul number assigned to it. - Record lengths of pollock or salmon by sex.
 If no sex is determined or the immaturity of the species makes sex identification impossible, use code "3" for unknown.
-Codes: 1 male - 2 female - 3 unknown sex - 5 dikilowii sex - 6.
+Codes: 1 - male - 2 female - 3 unknown sex - 6.

 The size group is the length measurement to the nearest five millimeters.
 Lengths from 0-5 mm are rounded down to 0, and lengths from 5-10 mm are rounded down to 5.
 For example, if the fork length of a fish is 426 mm, it would be recorded as 425 mm on the form.
 Another fish measuring 453 mm would be recorded as 450 mm.

 Record sequential data horizontally across the form.
 List lengths from the smallest to the largest within a species/haul/sex designation.
-Record the size groupings in the shaded columns labeled "Length".
+Record the size groupings in the shaded columns labeled "Length."

-- 7. The frequency is the number of fish observed in each size group.
+7. The frequency is the number of fish observed in each size group.
 Include a size group only if there is a frequency of one or more.
-The frequency is recorded in the columns labeled "Number". - 8.
-Start a new row each time there is a change in sex, haul number, or species, or when there are more than seven sizes in a group.
+The frequency is recorded in the columns labeled "Number."